Day 40: Practice with NVDA

 - I've only used NVDA for listening, but forget that Braille input/output is possible.
 NVDA supports Braille.

 - Control + Alt + N only works to open NVDA when a desktop shortcut has been created.

 - If you are running NVDA on a device with a touchscreen (Windows 8 or higher), you can use NVDA with touch commands.

-- Pause speech with the Shift key, as opposed to stopping speech with the Control key.
+- Pause speech with Shift, as opposed to stopping speech with Control.

-- NVDA can navigate you to the next blockquote with the Q key.
+- NVDA can navigate you to the next blockquote with Q.

 - NVDA has commands to read an entire open dialog (Insert + B) or just the title of the dialog (Insert + T).